 The nomination packed must not exceed 25 pages in its total length with one-inch margins and 12-point font.
 Nomination packets exceeding this length will not be considered.
 All pages must be numbered including the cover page.
 A nomination packet should include the following in a single PDF file:

-- Cover page contatining nominee’s name, college / school and department (1 page)
+- Cover page containing nominee’s name, college / school and department (1 page)

 - A written statement from the nominee’s dean (maximum 5 pages; see below)